 My negative mentality towards credit cards didn’t change until I met my husband, Spencer.
 When I realized that he charged everything to his credit card I was completely horrified.
 But then when he told me that he just paid it off every month, and was able to earn enough points to fly to both Belize and Panama for free the year we met, I started to see the value in understanding how to use credit cards to earn points and miles.

 Now I get it.
 Using a credit card doesn’t necessarily mean that you’re accumulating debt.
 Actually, it’s quite the opposite.
 By using a credit card (and paying it off each month), I am earning something extra.

 The key for me now is to figure out which credit cards make the most sense for which situation.
 And the Chase Southwest Plus fits my lifestyle perfectly.

 There a lot of different reasons that this card is now in my wallet, including the fact that I get two points for every $1 I spend on Southwest flights.
 But I’m going to keep it short and sweet to highlight the top five reasons I signed up!

 Starting Out With Enough Points for a Free Flight!

 For me, the sign-up bonus is what initially sparks interest in a credit card.
-The Chase Southwest Plus sign-up bonus includes 60,000 Southwest points after you spend $2,000 on purchases within the first three months of opening your account.
-This is a limited-time offer that ends June 10, 2019.
+The Chase Southwest Plus sign-up bonus includes 40,000 Southwest points after you spend $1,000 on purchases within the first three months of opening your account.

 That means, depending on where you’re flying to and from, you’ll probably have enough points to take your first free flight within three months of signing up for this card.